 The Treasury also issues Treasury Inflation-Protected Securities (TIPS).
 They are issued in terms of five, 10, and 30 years.
 They work similarly to regular bonds.
 The only difference is that the Treasury Department increases their value if inflation rises.

 The Treasury Department sells all bills, notes, and bonds at auction with a fixed interest rate.
 When demand is high, bidders will pay more than the face value to receive the fixed rate.
 When demand is low, they pay less.

-The Treasury Department pays the interest rate every six months.
+The Treasury Department pays the interest rate every six months for notes, bonds and TIPS; bills only pay interest at maturity.
 If you hold onto Treasurys until term, you will get back the face value plus the interest that was paid over the life of the bond.
 You get the face value no matter what you paid for the Treasury at auction.
 The minimum investment amount is $100.
 That places them well within reach for many individual investors.

 Don't confuse the interest rate with the Treasury yield.
 The yield is the total return over the life of the bond.
 Since Treasurys are sold at auction, their yields change every week.
 If demand is low, notes are sold below face value.
 The discount is like getting them on sale.
 As a result, the yield is high.
 Buyers pay less for the fixed interest rate, so they get more for their money.
 When demand is high, they are sold at auction above face value.
 As a result, the yield is low.
 The buyers had to pay more for the same interest rate, so they get less return for their money.

 Since Treasurys are safe, demand increases when economic risk rises.